 A gecko may be able to save you a lot on your car insurance, but pet insurance can save you a lot on care for the pets you love.

-The following is a guest post from Anessa Gross, a Certified Personal Finance Counselor who works for Consolidated Credit Counseling Services in Ft.
+This post was submitted by Anessa Gross, a Certified Personal Finance Counselor who works for Consolidated Credit Counseling Services in Ft.
 Lauderdale, Florida.
 Their non-profit agency helps families through financial crisis using credit counseling, debt consolidation and financial education.